Pass rush: History

 A pass rush has gained increasing importance in the game as it has evolved from a run-only offense to one that relies ever more heavily on the forward pass for gaining yardage and scoring points.
 Exceptional pass rushers began to gain widespread media attention starting in the 1960s.
 Longtime Los Angeles Ram defensive end Deacon Jones is credited with coining the term "sack", and historically attributed with 173 1/2 sacks, which would rank him #3 all-time behind all-time leader Bruce Smith (with 200) and Reggie White (198) had they been counted as an official statistic during his career.
-The single-season record is 22 1/2, held by Michael Strahan and T. J. Watt.
+The single-season record is (23), held by Myles Garrett.

 Other formidable historic pass rushers include Lawrence Taylor (#14, 132 1/2), the highest ranking pure linebacker, and Jim Katcavage, NFL leader in 1962 and 1963, a defensive tackle.
-The active leader (as of 2023) is outside linebacker/defensive end Von Miller with 123 1/2.
+The active leader (as of 2025) is outside linebacker/defensive end Von Miller with 138 1/2.
 Other notable active players include Defensive Player of the Year and 2022 season leader Nick Bosa, a defensive end; and 2021 Defensive Player of the Year and three-time season leader T. J. Watt, an outside linebacker.